-This petition concerns the most fundamental right of a detainee detained by soldiers or other Israeli security forces, that the fact of his detention and his whereabouts be known.
+This petition concerns the most fundamental right of a detained by soldiers or other Israeli security forces, that the fact of his detention and his whereabouts be known.
 This right is a condition for exercising the detainee's other rights - the right to legal counsel, the right to challenge the conditions of his detention and so on.
 The detainee's family also has the right to know what has happened to him and where he is being held.

 The law provides that notification of the place of detention of a detainee shall be given to his family without delay.
-No information was given to petitioner's family by any official authority.
-Due to the fact that there is no record of the petitioner on the computer terminals of respondents 2 or 3, the petitioner's family is unable to locate him.
+To date, petitioner's family does not know where her loved one is being held.